JaccoR/hass-entso-e/README.md

 # Home Assistant ENSO-e Transparency Platform Prices
-Integration for Home Assistant to fetch day ahead energy prices from the ENTSO-e Transparency Platform (https://transparency.entsoe.eu/).
+Integration for Home Assistant to fetch energy prices and information from the ENTSO-e Transparency Platform (https://transparency.entsoe.eu/).
-Energy prices are added as a sensor and can be used in automations to switch equipment.
+Day ahead energy prices are added as a sensor and can be used in automations to switch equipment.

 ### Disclaimer
-This integration is in a very early state.
+This integration is in a very early state and a work in progress.
 For now, only dutch energy prices can be fetched.

 #### API Access
 You need an ENTSO-e Restful API key for this integration.
 To request this API key, register on the [Transparency Platform](https://transparency.entsoe.eu/) and send an email to transparency@entsoe.eu with “Restful API access” in the subject line.
 The ENTSO-e Helpdesk will make their best efforts to respond to your request within 3 working days.